cxntered/youtubeMusicControls/README.md

 ## Questions and Answers

-### Does this work with `SpotifyControls`?

-Not yet.
-If I'm smart enough, it will be fixed in the future.
-Currently, if both plugins are enabled, the YouTube Music player will not show up, but the Spotify player will still work.

 ### Why does the player not show up?

 Make sure the `API Server [Beta]` plugin is enabled, and that its using the following settings: